 Lying to immigration officials is illegal, and could land you in jail.

-But if you’re too cheap to rent a real ticket for $10, you can use ReturnFlights.net to create a fake onward travel confirmation.
+But if you’re willing to risk it, the website ReturnFlights.net helps you create a fake onward travel confirmation.
 Remember, use this option at your own risk!

 Which Countries Require Proof?